Hazelfire/thesis/index.md

 No solutions have been suggested for this.

-CardiZ, an ITP that can be used to prove properties of Z specifications, found that you could not sketch out proofs before an attempt.
+CardiZ, an ITP that can be used to prove properties of Z specifications, found that the user could not sketch out proofs before an attempt.
 This is the only paper on CardiZ, as CardiZ is not a popular prover.
 No solutions have been suggested for this.